Week 2 - Structuring Pipelines

 Success criteria: Running pytest shows all tests green.
 Running main.py produces the same output as the original script.

-<aside> 📦 Files: exercise_5/ on the w2 branch: includes the input users.json (5 users: mix of active/inactive, adult/minor) so the expected output of "Processed 3 users" is reproducible.
+<aside> 📦 Files: exercise_5/: includes the input users.json (5 users: mix of active/inactive, adult/minor) so the expected output of "Processed 3 users" is reproducible.

 </aside>